Passive Components Market Size, Share, and Growth Forecast, 2026 - 2033

 Component Shortages and Manufacturing Capacity Constraints

-The global shift toward renewable energy and smart grid infrastructure offers significant growth opportunities for passive components manufacturers.
-Solar PV systems, wind turbines, energy storage solutions, and EV charging networks require advanced capacitors, inductors, and transformers for efficient energy conversion, voltage regulation, and power management.
+The global shift toward renewable energy and smart grid infrastructure presents significant growth opportunities for passive component manufacturers.
+Solar PV systems, wind turbines, energy storage solutions, and EV charging networks rely on advanced capacitors, inductors, and transformers for efficient energy conversion, voltage regulation, and power management.
+Additionally, smart grids demand robust components for sensors, automated switching, and electromagnetic interference suppression.
+According to the IEA, global renewable power capacity is projected to increase by almost 4,600 GW between 2025 and 2030, with growth in utility-scale and distributed solar PV more than doubling and accounting for nearly 80% of worldwide renewable electricity capacity expansion.
+This indicates a substantial rise in demand for high-performance passive components.

 Artificial Intelligence and High-Performance Computing Expansion